kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Introduction
 ------------

 Welcome to the [Kurtosis][homepage] quickstart!
 This guide will take ~15 minutes and will walk you through building a basic Kurtosis package.
+If you don't know what Kurtosis is and how you might use Kurtosis yet, our [introduction page][homepage] will give you a great starting point, alongside [our motiviations for starting Kurtosis][why-we-built-kurtosis-explanation].

-:::tip What You'll Do
+:::tip What You Will Do

 - Start a containerized Postgres database in Kurtosis
 - Seed your database with test data using task sequencing